yogiD/RAK8212-itracker-firmware-based-on-nRF5SDK15.0.0-with-DFU/README.md

 To protect the target device against malicious attackers trying to impersonate the rightful sender of the firmware update, the init packet of the firmware package must be signed.

-You can either create your own firmware package or use the testing package “RAK8212.zip” provided by RAKWireless in the folder “ Firmware Zip for OTA-DFU”.
-The provided package is an application of RAK8212, and it has been generated using a private key that corresponds to the default public key in the provided firmware.
+You can either create your own firmware package or use the testing package “rak8212_iTracker_all.zip” provided by RAKWireless in the folder “ Firmware Zip for OTA-DFU”.
+This testing package includes Softdevice, bootloader, and application.
+You must note that this DFU package can be used only when the old Softdevice in the RAK8212 module is S132 V6.0.0.
+In the same folder, there is another testing package “rak8212_iTracker_app.zip”, which is only an application part package.
+These packages have been generated using a private key that corresponds to the default public key in the provided firmware.
 This public key must not be used in production.

 You can program the firmware via OTA-DFU according the following steps:
 a.
 Transfer the zip firmware package that you want to upload to the mobile device: